p-szymo/nyc_trees/README.md

 ## Findings
 - Species of tree is significant, Norway maple having the lowest rate of trees in good health on average, and sawtooth oak having the highest rate.
-    - I would recommend sticking to the healthier varieties in the graph seen below, and avoiding the least healthy varieties.
+    - I would recommend sticking to the healthier varieties (toward the right side of the graph seen below) and avoiding the least healthy varieties (toward the left of the graph).
+        - *NOTE: graph sorted by proportion of trees in* Good *health, in ascending order.*
 ![Tree Health Across Species](images/charts/health_species_barstack.png)

 - Problems with the tree itself were obviously significant.